Sped0n/bridget/doc/getStarted.md

 git submodule add https://github.com/Sped0n/bridget themes/bridget
 ```

+After cloning/downloading theme files to the directory, if you want to customize the theme, please run `pnpm install` or `npm install` first.

 ### Module (recommended)

 > If you want to modify the theme, use Git installation instead.